elopezga/CSE-145-LightSwitch/Log/README.md

 A limitation to the ThingSpeak server is that it cannot handle rapid state-change requests.
 The user has to wait some time until the ThingSpeak server is ready to accept requests.
 As such, the user is prompted with a "working" display.

+## Final Sprint
+The final sprint for this project is to complete milestone 4.
+Particularly, grabbing the light status from the HTTP request response of the server, parsing it, and telling the Arduino to switch pin power from HIGH to LOW (or vise-versa) based on the parsed data.
+Since the current state of the application allows receiving the light's state, it is simply a matter of parsing this HTTP response and telling the Arduino how to respond to this data.
+One problem I have noticed is that the HTTP response is formatted differently sometimes, making it harder to parse and obtain the light state.
+I'm still figuring out how to get around this issue, but I think I'll have to account for each possible format output and parse the data accordingly.
+If time permits, which I am confident it will, I will begin focusing on cleaning up the Android application (UX) and perhaps add more features and functionality, since the core fonctionality of the project will be complete after milestone 4.

 .